SadmanSS/assignment-two-flutter-UI-SADMAN_SAKIB_SHAON-2020768/README.md

 # Flutter UI

-A premium, clean, and modern mobile banking UI implementation in Flutter.
+A premium, clean, and modern UI implementation in Flutter.
 This project demonstrates a high-quality user interface with smooth animations, custom widgets, and a polished design system.

 ## 📱 UI Showcase